 How were they developed?

-These standards reflect hundreds of hours contributed by recognized experts in diverse areas with specialized knowledge regarding the structures and processes critical to providing quality services to individuals with ASD and their families.
+These guidelines reflect hundreds of hours contributed by recognized experts in diverse areas with specialized knowledge regarding the structures and processes critical to providing quality services to individuals with ASD and their families.

 What is covered?

-The standards manual focuses on three main areas and the structural supports and processes needed to deliver and sustain high-quality services and manage treatment costs:
+The guidelines manual focuses on three main areas and the structural supports and processes needed to deliver and sustain high-quality services and manage treatment costs:

 - Operations and Compliance